Jérémy Deichelbohrer

-Jérémy Deichelbohrer (born 25 April 1986 in Belfort) is a retired French footballer and current manager of ES Villerupt-Thil.
+Jérémy Deichelbohrer (born 25 April 1986 in Belfort) is a retired French footballer and current manager of FC UNA Strassen in Luxembourg.

 Career

 Deichelbohrer began his career 1998 in the youth side for ASM Belfort in the season 2001/2002 was scouted FC Sochaux-Montbeliard, here was promoted in 2005 to the Ligue 1 team.
 He played not one minute in the Ligue 1 in his two seasons for Sochaux and signed in July 2007 for Tours FC who earned his first eleven seniorcaps, including two in the Ligue 2.
 On 1 February 2010 Deichelbohrer signed a half-year contract with Dijon FCO, he comes on a free transfer from Tours FC.
 The former player of Tours and Sochaux will play there until the end of season.

 After his spell at Dijon, Deichelbohrer had spells at Amnéville (2011), Romorantin (2011–12), ASM Belfort (2012 and Pontivy (2012–13), before joining US Concarneau in January 2013.